Reusability and Transferability of Macro Actions for Reinforcement Learning: The Proposed Workflow

 Algorithm~\ref{alg:genetic_algorithm} is established atop three modules: (1) the fitness function, (2) the append operator, and (3) the alteration operator.
-These three modules serve as essential roles in Algorithm~\ref{alg:genetic_algorithm}, and are additionally formulated as Algorithms~\ref{alg:evaluation},~\ref{alg:genetic_append}, and~\ref{alg:genetic_alteration} of the supplementary material, respectively.
+These three modules serve as essential roles in Algorithm~\ref{alg:genetic_algorithm}, and are additionally formulated as Algorithms~\ref{alg:evaluation},~\ref{alg:genetic_append}, and~\ref{alg:genetic_alteration}, respectively.
 Algorithm~\ref{alg:evaluation} evaluates a macro action $m$ by first appending it to $\primspace{}$ of the target $\env{}$ to form an augmented action space $\augspace{}$, and then measuring the fitness score of $m$ for an agent with $\augspace{}$ in $\env{}$ using a given RL method $\algo{}$ after training for a period.
-A single macro $m$ is evaluated rather than a set of macro actions, because a set of macros may cause ambiguity for determining the relative fitness of each macro in the set.
+A single macro $m$ is evaluated rather than a set of macros, because a set of macros may cause ambiguity for determining the relative fitness of each macro in the set.